 Flying termites may appear around exterior lighting, porches, and garage areas during swarm events.
 Once they land, they shed their wings and look for wood to begin a new colony.
 Rowland Pest Management treats Eastern Subterranean Termites, Formosan Termites, and Drywood Termites across Orlando, Daytona Beach, Kissimmee, and surrounding Central Florida communities.

-Wood damage from subterranean species tends to follow the grain, so you may notice soft or crumbling areas where springwood has been consumed.
+Wood damage from subterranean species tends to follow the grain, so you may notice soft or crumbling areas where Summerwood has been consumed.
 As UC IPM notes, this pattern alone can often be used to identify which species has been active, making a careful look at exposed or accessible wood worthwhile.

 Exterior Entry Points Flying Termites Use